 Cecily asserts that the defining feature of successful businesses is their culture, and her family business is proof of that assertion.
 Since Cecily joined, QSS has thrived.
 Currently, it is one of the country’s longest-serving family-owned steel companies and a major player in Queensland in terms of sheet metal.

-Tharawat sat down with Cecily McGuckin to discuss Queensland Steel and Sheet’s rise to prominence and what it takes to transform a company’s culture.
+Tharawat sat down withto discuss Queensland Steel and Sheet’s rise to prominence and what it takes to transform a company’s culture.

 What was it like to join your father in business?